Skip to content

 Built-in Security

-Role-based access control, tamper-evident audit logs with HMAC-SHA256 hash chains, and capability-based permissions.
+Security profiles with Landlock/Seatbelt sandboxing, tamper-evident audit logs (HMAC-SHA256 hash chains), and capability-based permissions.

 # Classic pipes work as expected